-iFAST Corp believes constant improvement in terms of the functionality and usability of its platforms will empower the Company to remain competitive in this fast-changing industry. iFAST Corp has continued to focus on broadening the range and depth of its products and services, enhancing customers' investment experience, as well as ensuring the relevance and suitability of its IT solutions, to enable the Company to achieve future sustainable growth.
+iFAST Corp believes constant improvement in terms of the functionality and usability of its platforms will empower the Company to remain competitive in this fast-changing industry. iFAST Corp has over the years continued to focus on broadening the range and depth of its products and services, in order to enhance its customers' investment experience, as well as ensuring the relevance and suitability of its IT solutions, enabling the Company to achieve sustainable growth.